You can customize the visual display and functionality of the Editor, Live Editor, and Debugger using Editor/Debugger preferences.

 In the Maximum column width field, enter the maximum number of characters you want to allow in a line of comments, and then select where you want counting to begin.

-Select Wrap comments automatically while typing to automatically wrap comments at the Maximum column width value when you type comments in an Editor document.
+Select Wrap comments automatically while typing to automatically wrap comments at the Maximum column width value when you type comments in an Editor or Live Editor document.

-If you clear this option, you can still wrap comments manually, as described in Add Comments to Programs.
+If you clear this option, you can still wrap comments manually, as described in Add Comments to Code.

 Select Apply smart indenting while typing to automatically:

-Select an option from Function Indenting Format (MATLAB Language only) to specify how functions indent in the Editor, as follows:
+Select an option from Function Indenting Format (MATLAB Language only) to specify how functions indent in the Editor and Live Editor, as follows:

-For more information and examples of each indenting format, see Indenting Code.
+For more information and examples of each indenting format, see Indent Code.

 Add one or more file extensions to associate with the Language.
 The preferences you set for that language apply to all files with the listed extensions.

 Code folding enables you to expand and collapse blocks of MATLAB code that you want to hide when you are not currently working on them.

 On the Home tab, in the Environment section, click Preferences.
 Select Editor/Debugger > Code Folding, and then adjust preference options as described in the table below.